larrytron92/UltimateDotNetTools/README.md

 Please visit <https://dotnet.microsoft.com/platform/dotnet-standard> to see which .NET technologies .NET Standard 2.0 supports.

-Orginally I planned to build this project in .NET Standard 2.1 to really get the best performance out of the newest version of C#, but it would limited the amount of compatible technologies because in my experience as a software developer working for various companies, a lot of them are stuck on outdated technologies and cannot afford to spend time rebuilding everything from the ground up.
+Orginally, I planned to build this project in .NET Standard 2.1 to really get the best performance out of the newest version of C#, but it would have restricted the amount of compatible .NET technologies because in my experience as a software developer working for various companies, a lot of them are stuck on outdated technologies and cannot afford to spend time rebuilding everything from the ground up.

 # Technologies & Dependencies